Skip to content

 Vladka Meed:

-Mordechai Anielewicz: Warsaw Ghetto
+Mordechai Anielewicz:

-Students will explore how individuals can impact events and the justification for resistance through the life of Mordechai Anielewicz.
+During this activity, students will explore how individuals can impact events and the justification for resistance through the life of Mordechai Anielewicz.